nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 500 students and TAs without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 1000 students and TAs without a noticeable sluggishness in performance for typical usage.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+3. A professor with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+4. The application should process all commands in a reasonably short time (less than 5 seconds).
+5. The application should be able to run without Internet connectivity.
+6. The source code should be open source.
 *{More to be added}*

 ### Glossary